Northwest Corridor

 Communities: Olney, Stryker, Trego, Fortine, Eureka, Rexford, Libby, Troy, Yaak

-Recreation opportunities include renting snowmobiles and ATVs from Action Rentals in Olney, climbing the Stillwater Canyon with Rock Climb Montana in Stryker, experiencing a sleigh ride or wagon ride with Cripple Creek Horse Ranch in Trego, and visiting the Stonehenge Air Museum in Fortine.
+Ways to play include renting snowmobiles and ATVs from Northwest Montana Adventure in Olney, backcountry cat skiing with Great Northern Powder Guides, climbing the Stillwater Canyon with Glacier Tourbase, experiencing a sleigh ride or wagon ride with Cripple Creek Horse Ranch in Trego, and visiting the Stonehenge Air Museum in Fortine.

-The Northwest Corridor is also home to the No. 1 rated golf course in Montana.
-The Wilderness Club in Eureka is a Nick Faldo signature course and, in addition to a world-class game of golf, offers luxury lodging and amenities.
-Eureka’s Tobacco Valley Historical Village offers a walk back in time through a collection of restored buildings, including a general store, schoolhouse, library, church, two log cabins, a hand-hewn house, railway depot, caboose, and fire tower.
+Eureka’s Tobacco Valley Historical Village offers a walk back in time through a collection of restored buildings, including a general store, schoolhouse, library, church, two log cabins, a hand-hewn house, railway depot, caboose and fire tower.

-The Lake Koocanusa Scenic Byway follows along Lake Koocanusa —with quintessential river, lake and mountain views.
-On the shores of the lake near Rexford, rent an ATV and explore the Koocanusa Sand Dunes.
-The Libby Dam and Libby Dam Visitor Center can be accessed at the south end of the lake.
-It's easy to find local vibes and craft beer in Montana's quiet corner also; just head to Cabinet Mountain Brewing Co. in downtown Libby.
+The Lake Koocanusa Scenic Byway follows along Lake Koocanusa, with wide water and mountain views.
+Near Rexford, rent an ATV and explore the Koocanusa Sand Dunes.
+At the south end of the lake, stop by the Libby Dam and Libby Dam Visitor Center.
+For a local pint, head to Cabinet Mountain Brewing Co. in downtown Libby.
 In winter, ski Turner Mountain, one of Montana’s hidden gems.

-Kootenai Falls and the famous Kootenai Falls Swinging Bridge are another must-stop attraction near Troy.
-The falls serve as the largest undammed falls in the state and represent a rich heritage site for the Kootenai Tribe.
-The swinging bridge presents the perfect photo op and delivers anglers to the Kootenai River—for a guided fly-fishing adventure, enlist the experts at Linehan Outfitting Company.
-In the Yaak, find yourself in one of Montana's quietest and most remote spots.
+Near Troy, Kootenai Falls and the historic Kootenai Falls Swinging Bridge are a must-see.
+The falls are the largest undammed in Montana and hold deep cultural significance for the Kootenai Tribe.
+The swinging bridge presents the perfect photo op.
+Cross the bridge for river access, or book a guided trip with Dave Blackburn’s Kootenai Angler or Linehan Outfitting Company.
+In the Yaak, find yourself in one of Montana's quietest and most remote locations.

-Highlights: The Wilderness Club; Indian Springs Ranch; Ten Lakes Scenic Area; Lake Koocanusa Scenic Byway; Lake Koocanusa; Libby Dam; Kootenai River; Kootenai Falls Swinging Bridge; skiing; fishing; biking; golf; folf; snowmobiling; historic sites and museums; remote backcountry
+Highlights: Indian Springs Ranch; Ten Lakes Scenic Area; Lake Koocanusa Scenic Byway; Lake Koocanusa; Libby Dam; Kootenai River; Kootenai Falls Swinging Bridge; skiingfishingbikinggolfdisc golfsnowmobiling; historic sites and museums; remote backcountry terrain

 Length: 165 miles